stephaniewilkinson/abalone/README.md

 To develop this game, I wrote user stories on [Pivotal Tracker.](https://www.pivotaltracker.com/n/projects/1487676)

 ### Initial concept
+I planned to use the official notation for marble coordinates, similar to chess notation.
+This would mean that cells are oriented along an A-I and 1-9 axis.
+However, this kind of notation didn't lend itself well to an array data structure, so I decided to use rows and columns, in an array of cell objects.

+### Challenges
+Abalone is a complex game because each player can select up to three marbles, and can move in as many as six directions.
+In addition, interactions with other players follow a strict set of rules and a lot of logic had to be written in to include those rules.

 ## Credits
 Thanks to these developers for their contributions.